 Washington Semester participants can choose either to find their own independent housing arrangements or live with the other Hope students in a program - arranged apartment complex.
 Students will gain the experience of commuting daily to work, shopping for groceries in an urban environment, and preparing their own food.
 In their free time, they can enjoy the capital's bustling nightlife or take advantage of the city's many free museums and attractions.
 Finally, there is a wide range of churches and denominations to worship at.

 While in Washington, students will learn how to navigate the city using the Metro mass transit system, which is convenient, safe, and inexpensive.
 One of the best and cheapest forms of transportation is walking, which is easy to do in a very compact capital city.
 Participants are responsible for their own transportation to and from Washington, though there are many inexpensive flight options into the city.
 Students also have the option of keeping a personal car with them during the semester.

-Finally, participants also are required to pay a nonrefundable fee of $300 upon their acceptance into the program to guarantee their place and defray the significant administrative cost of running the program.
+Finally, participants also are required to pay a nonrefundable fee of $300 upon their acceptance into the program to guarantee their place in the program.

 The financial expense is just one another aspect to consider and plan for when studying off-campus, although most alumni will say that their time in Washington was invaluable in every respect and more than worth the cost compared to a semester at Hope.

 Tuition (full time): $12,390 (billed to Hope account) (16 credits)

 NOTE: A semester at Hope costs approximately $16,520.